confluentinc/ksql/ksql-functional-tests/README.md

        where X is a comma-delimited list of the desired previously released version number(s).
   * From the command line
     1. run `mvn clean package -DskipTests=true` from the base of the KSQL project
-    1. Then run `mvn test -Dtopology.versions=X -Dtest=QueryTranslationTest -pl ksql-engine`.
+    1. Then run `mvn test -Dtopology.versions=X -Dtest=QueryTranslationTest -pl ksql-functional-tests`.
        Again X is a list of the versions you want to run the tests against.

   Note that for both options above the version(s) must exist